mdr56/mdr56.github.io/index.md

 - **Congurence analysis of Model Organisms (CAMO):** Worked with other members from the lab during my PhD to develop a statistical evaluation framework with functional characterizationfor for comparison of differential transcriptomic systems across model organisms or across species.

+### Collaborative Projects

+- Worked on a project aimed at investigating the interaction between prenatal exposure to environmental manganese exposure and gene variants on birth outcomes by performing genome-wide gene-environmental interaction study (GWEIS).
+As a part of the data analysis, I have carried out quality control, GWEIS, meta-analysis using METAL, imputation using michigan imputation server for the purpose of finemapping.